128technology/docs/docs/plugin_ipsec_client.md

 exit
 ```

+:::note
-:::note this plugin is limited to only be able to connect to ipsec endpoints that support pre-shared key authentication.
+This plugin can only connect to IPSEC endpoints that support pre-shared key authentication.
 :::

 ### Clients
-Clients are a collection of remote endpoints that will be switched between in the case of failures.
+Clients are a collection of remote endpoints which can be used for failover purposes.

 ```
 node